 With a restrictive travel budget it’s difficult to be a foodie on the road.
 Peruvian food is gaining worldwide recognition, but as a backpacker, eating in regular restaurants can get expensive.
-If you’re travelling in Peru on a budget, menú restaurants are a great way to live like a local and get a taste of the country’s famous dishes.
+If you’re travelling in Peru on a budget, menú del dia restaurants (or just simply ‘menús’) are a great way to live like a local and get a taste of the country’s most famous dishes.

 We spent a month in Peru at the beginning of a one-year travel career break.
 While we allowed ourselves the occasional treat in the country – for example the spectacular floating river restaurant Al Frio y Al Fuego in Iquitos – we couldn’t afford to dine out all the time.

 However, after a tip from a friend who lives in Lima, we soon discovered the local quirk that is the menú (pronounced “m’noo”) restaurant.
 These are homely eateries, often more like little cafés and usually only open from about noon until 4pm, that offer two- or three-course meals with a drink for bargain prices.